nju-websoft/OpenEA/README.md

 *** **New Features** ***

+- Nov.
+30, 2020: We release **a new version (v2.0) of the OpenEA dataset**, where the URIs of DBpedia and YAGO entities are encoded to resovle the [name bias](https://www.aclweb.org/anthology/2020.emnlp-main.515.pdf) issue.
+It is strongly recommended to use the [v2.0 dataset](https://www.dropbox.com/s/xfehqm4pcd9yw0v/OpenEA_dataset_v2.0.zip?dl=0) for evaluating attribute-based entity alignment methods, such that the results can better reflect the robustness of these methods in real-world situation.

 - Sep.
 24, 2020: add AliNet (its results on OpenEA datasets are coming soon)

 ## Table of contents